 There’s also a sliding switch with which you can change the pitch of music by 10-20%.
 The plastic base of the turntable is designed keeping in mind the budget-friendly requirement of newbies.
 The four feet that hold the turntable give it a solid platform reducing any external vibrations.
 The all-plastic design of Audio-Technica AT-LP120-USB is prone to scratches but it doesn’t dampen your vinyl experience.
 All in all, this turntable keeps equilibrium of use for new beginners with some advanced features for more veteran users.
 It is a perfect blend of simplicity and modernity at a low price.

-- The plastic casing could be easily scratched.
+» The plastic casing can be easily scratched.

 3. Rega Planar 1